 The road network within Greater Giyani Municipal area which were damaged are being repaired.
 What remains now is for provisions to be made to ensure that they are maintained regularly, and potholes are also repaired.
-Roads that needed rehabilitation and maintenance especially provincial road e.g., Giyani to Phalaborwa and Giyani Via thomo roads and bridges have been repaired.
-Giyani has approximately 200 KM of provincial tarred road which cut across the municipality and approximately 700 KM of gravel road belonging to the district and local municipality needs to be surfaced.
-SANRAL has approved two roads that will be surfaced in the near future with the total of 61KM in the municipality e.g., Mageva to Makhuva 29KM and thomo to Hlomela road 32KM this will significantly reduce the number of gravel roads in the municipality and the total of 15 000 households will benefit out of these projects.
+Roads that needed rehabilitation and maintenance especially provincial road e.g., Giyani to Phalaborwa and Giyani via Thomo roads and bridges have been repaired.
+Giyani has approximately 200 KM of provincial tarred road which cut across the municipality and approximately 700KM of gravel road belonging to the district and local municipality needs to be surfaced.
+SANRAL has approved two roads that will be surfaced in the near future with the total of 61KM in the municipality e.g., Mageva to Makhuva 29KM and Thomo to Hlomela road 32KM this will significantly reduce the number of gravel roads in the municipality and a total of 15 000 households will benefit from these projects.